 It’s intended to cover outstanding debts, mortgages, and you provide for your loved ones

 You may also be paid if diagnosed with a terminal illness but this differs between policies

 The insurance provider will go through the process of evaluating your credentials before giving their final verdict.
 This process is called underwriting and involves considering several factors that can affect your term agreement and purchase value.

-- Gender: As discussed above, women outlive men by 8 to 10 years.
+Gender: As discussed above, women outlive men by 8 to 10 years on average.

 Employment Status: Some people are at risk of early death because of the type of job they do, for example, scuba divers compared to someone with a desk job.
 These factors could increase or decrease the likelihood of getting life insurance.